zealous-tech/testrail-reporter/README.md

 The reporter supports the following features

-- supports Vitest, Playwright testing frameworks
+- Supports Vitest, Playwright testing frameworks.
-- associate Vitest, Playwright tests with TestRail tests
+- Associate Vitest, Playwright tests with TestRail tests.
-- create a test run in TestRail by specified test cases or all test cases.
-Or reporter can link and use existing test run (manually created from TestRail GUI)
+- Generate a run in TestRail using specified test cases or all available test cases.
+Alternatively, the reporter can connect to and utilize an already created test run (manually initiated through the TestRail graphical user interface).
-- update the test run results in TestRail either after running all test cases or simultaneously
+- Update the test run results in TestRail either after running all test cases or simultaneously.
-- you have an option to update the test results of the same test run which executed several times during a day, by saving all history data.
-Or you can create a new test run for every execution during the same day
+- You have an option to update the test results of the same test run which executed several times, by saving all history data.
+Or you can create a new test run for every execution.
-- if a test case fails, you can observe an error message in the comment field of the TestRail test result
+- If a test case fails, you can observe an error message in the comment field of the TestRail test result.

 ## Installation